The Houses on Guildford Road

 As referred in the section on St Breward above, it seems that the house was occupied from 1911 by George and Mary Chuter before they moved to St Breward in 1930.

-Florence (nee Buckle) was the daughter of a well-known, and probably very popular, Worplesdon character – William Brewer Buckle, proprietor of the New Inn (on the site of the current White Lyon & Dragon).
+Florence (nee Buckle) was the daughter of a well-known, and probably very popular, Worplesdon character – William Brewer Buckle, proprietor of the New Inn (on the site of the now ex-pub The White Lyon).
 Charles and Florence were living at the New Inn prior to moving into Deepdene.
+We have shown Sidney Sime’s caricature of William below.
+It certainly gives a good impression of a jolly landlord.

 William Buckle died in 1935, and perhaps Charles and Florence used their inheritance to buy Deepdene.
 There is a more likely explanation: William had owned a freehold house in Rickford since 1907, and perhaps this was the predecessor of Deepdene, let to the Chuters until 1930, but then claimed by Charles and Florence after William’s death